-Do you give a lot and feel you need to recharge your batteries and perhaps change your perspective before you can give more?
+Do you give a lot and feel you need to recharge your batteries and perhaps shift your perspective before you can give more?

-Perhaps you feel you're not getting the love and support you need from those close to you and you'd like to become more reliant on yourself.
-To draw on your own inner friend and support system.
+Perhaps you feel you're not getting the love and support you want from others and you'd like to draw more on your own inner friend and inner support system?

 Would you like to learn how to strengthen your inner resilience?